 Clogher Head

-For an even more breathtaking view of Blasket Sound and the Blasket Islands, you can climb west up to the top of Clogher Head.
 The entire hike takes about 30 minutes and features tons of wildflowers.
-Just be sure to wear appropriate footwear and take care when parking, as the area can get quite busy during peak season.
+You’ll just want to make sure you’ve packed appropriate footwear and take care when parking, as the area can get quite busy during peak season.

 Gallarus Oratory